lakshmirajagopalan/lakshmirajagopalan.github.io/_posts/2025-12-05-unified-streaming-pipeline-with-apply-changes.md

 ---
 layout: post
-title: Unified Streaming Pipeline: Intelligent Multi-Source Deduplication with APPLY CHANGES
+title: "Unified Streaming Pipeline: Intelligent Multi-Source Deduplication with APPLY CHANGES"
 categories: [Blogging, Data Engineering]
 tags: [databricks, dlt, spark, performance]
 seo:
-  date_modified: 2025-12-04 20:00:00 +0530
+  date_modified: 2025-12-05 18:00:00 +0530
 ---

-One of the most challenging problems I’ve solved recently was figuring out how to **collate events arriving from multiple source systems**, each with its own delivery pattern, format, and reliability model — *without losing streaming semantics*.
+One of the most challenging problems I’ve solved recently was figuring out how to **collate events arriving from multiple source systems**, each with its own delivery pattern, format, and reliability model without losing streaming semantics.

 In theory, a Lakehouse should help unify everything.
-In practice, when an event can originate from:
+However in practice, when an event can originate from:

 - a Kafka topic
 - application logs